codler/Python-WebSocket/README.markdown

 * PROTOCOL - draft-hixie-thewebsocketprotocol-76 / draft-ietf-hybi-thewebsocketprotocol-00

-* CONNECTION METHOD - Asynchronous socket (RECOMMEND) / "One-thread-per-connection"
+* CONNECTION METHOD - Asynchronous socket (RECOMMEND) / "One-thread-per-connection" (no longer maintained)

 ## How to use